GAM-63 RASCAL

 The GAM-63 RASCAL was a supersonic air-to-surface missile that was developed by the Bell Aircraft Company.
 The RASCAL was the United States Air Force's first nuclear armed standoff missile.
 The RASCAL was initially designated the ASM-A-2, then re-designated the B-63 in 1951 and finally re-designated the GAM-63 in 1955.
 The name RASCAL was the acronym for RAdar SCAnning Link, the missile's guidance system.
 The RASCAL project was cancelled in September 1958.

 Development

 During World War II, Nazi Germany air-launched 1,176 V-1 missiles from Heinkel He 111 bombers.
 The United States Army Air Forces (USAAF) studied this weapon system.
-Testing was conducted in the United States using B-17 bombers and the JB-2 Loon, a locally produced copy of the V-1.
+Testing was conducted in the United States using B-17 bombers and the Republic-Ford JB-2, a locally produced copy of the V-1.
 Successful testing of this combination led to the release of requirements to the aerospace industry for an air-to-surface missile on 15 July 1945.